hgmallar/RPS-Multiplayer/README.md

 ## Multiplayer Rock Paper Scissors
 * Play rock paper scissors against another player.
-* AMessage the other player while you're playing.
+* Message the other player while you're playing.

 ### Instructions:
 * Enter your name and wait for another player to do the same.